UPPS No. 04.01.01

 Technology Resources shall prepare and maintain a written and cost-effective disaster recovery plan that addresses key infrastructure components in its custody.
 The plan should provide for the prompt and effective continuation or restoration of critical university information systems and processes if a disaster were to occur that might otherwise severely disrupt these systems and processes.
 The plan should provide for the scheduled backup of mission critical information and for the off-site storage of that backup in a secure, environmentally safe and locked facility accessible only to authorized IT staff.
 The plan should also identify other key continuation and recovery strategies, required resources, alternate sources of required resources, as well as measures employed to minimize harmful impacts.
 Technology Resources shall exercise or test key aspects of the disaster recovery plan and make periodic updates as necessary to assure its viability (see NIST 800-53 CP).

 Owners and custodians of departmental information resources are responsible for disaster recovery plans associated with those resources.
 The plans should include regular schedules for making backup copies of all data and software resident in their systems and for ensuring that the backups are stored in a safe location.
 Users are responsible for ensuring that the data and software resident on their personal computers are backed up as required by their individual circumstances.
 The security controls over the backup resources should be as stringent as the protection afforded to the primary resources.
-See the Server Backup and Recovery Guide available from the IT Security website or ITAC for assistance in the design of backup and recovery solutions.
+See the Server Backup and Recovery Guide available from the Information Security website or ITAC for assistance in the design of backup and recovery solutions.

 The VPIT shall commission periodic reviews of the university’s information security program for compliance with TAC 202 standards.
 Reviews will be conducted at least biennially by individuals independent of the information security program and will be based on business risk management decisions (see TAC 202.70).